astronomer/docs/software/kubernetes-executor.md

 - Service accounts
 - Airflow image

 To configure these resources for each pod, you configure a pod template.
-Read this guide to learn how to configure a pod template and apply it to both Airflow Deployments and individual Airflow tasks.
 For more information on configuring pod template values, reference the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).

+## Prerequisites

-Note that you must have an Airflow Deployment on Astronomer running with the Kubernetes Executor to follow this setup.
-For more information on configuring an Executor, read [Configure a Deployment](configure-deployment.md).
-To learn more about different Executor types, read [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).
+You must have an Airflow Deployment on Astronomer running with the Kubernetes Executor.
+For more information on configuring an Executor, see [Configure a Deployment](configure-deployment.md).
+To learn more about different Executor types, see [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).

 ## Configure the Kubernetes Executor Using Pod Templates